Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: Calibration

 The intrinsic calorimetric response of the ND and FD readout systems is different and thus it is necessary to calibrate their response independently.
 The readout system comparisons presented in this paper are dependent on the calibration and hence constitute a precise test of the calibration procedure's ability to remove the intrinsic response differences between the two readout systems.

 The calibration of CalDet relies on an LED-based light injection system~\cite{ref:LI} and cosmic ray muons.
 A detailed description of the calibration techniques developed for MINOS using CalDet are given in~\cite{ref:CalDet1}.
-A multi-stage procedure that converts the raw charge $Q_{raw}(i,t,x)$ measured by strip $i$ at time $t$ and position along the length of the strip $x$ into a corrected signal $Q_{cor}$ was used.
+A multi-stage procedure that converts the raw charge $Q_{raw}(i,t,x)$ measured by strip $i$ at time $t$ and distance from the centre of the strip $x$ into a corrected signal $Q_{cor}$ was used.
 Each calibration stage produced a numerical factor (``calibration constant''). $Q_{cor}$ is defined by the product of $Q_{raw}(i,t,x)$ and the calibration constant from each stage:

 where $D$, $U$, $A$ and $S$ refer to:

 {\bf Drift Correction $D(i,t)$:} To correct for temporal variations, data from the light injection system were used to track the response of each channel in the two readout systems\footnote{The light injection data were also used to determine the gain of each channel but this information was not directly used in determining $Q_{cor}$.}\@.